comrade-coop/apocryph/README.md

 Every virtual node, validates the committed block and based on the validation result the block is either *confirmed* or *rejected* (if invalid).
 When a virtual node confirms or rejects a block it generates a fact and starts gossiping it.
 Every validator, gossips only facts that are consistent with his observations.
 When 2/3 of virtual nodes sign a gossip it gets accepted.
-If the accepted gossip is not consistent with the virtual node observations (ex. it is invalid), then the virtual node doesn't accept the block and branches.
+If the accepted gossip is not consistent with the virtual node observations (ex. it is invalid), then the virtual node doesn't accept the block and forks.

 #### Agent Zero

-Apocryph network contains one publicly available agent, called Agent Zero that generates the economic environment.
+Apocryph network contains one well known agent, called Agent Zero that generates the economic environment.
 Agent Zero is a regular agent that holds the following information in its state:

 1. Main token balances